.png)

 What form of payment do you accept?

-We accept payment via BACS Invoices are issued electronically via email.
+We accept payment via BACS.
+Invoices are issued electronically via email following your appointment.
+Payment is due within 7 days of receipt of the invoice.

 Do you accept insurance claims?

-Many insurance policies will cover physiotherapy for you animal.
-Please check with your insurance provider that physio is covered by your policy if you are planning to claim for the treatment.
-Once the invoices has been settled by yourself you can claim this back from the insurance provider as we unfortunately we do not accept direct claims.
+Many insurance policies will cover physiotherapy for your animal.
+Please check with your insurance provider that physio is covered in your policy if you are planning to claim for the treatment.
+We require direct payment from you and it your responsibility to claim the money back via your veterinary practice or insurance company.
+An admin fee may be charged should we be required to assist with the claim.
+Unfortunately we do not accept direct claims.